George Santos charged with fraud, money laundering and more crimes in New York court

 "Taken together, the allegations in the indictment charge Santos with relying on repeated dishonesty and deception to ascend to the halls of Congress and enrich himself," U.S. Attorney Breon Peace said in a statement.
 "He used political contributions to line his pockets, unlawfully applied for unemployment benefits that should have gone to New Yorkers who had lost their jobs due to the pandemic, and lied to the House of Representatives."

 The 20-page indictment lays out a scheme in which Santos operated a limited liability company to allegedly defraud prospective supporters of his 2022 congressional campaign.
 Federal prosecutors allege that through the scheme, Santos induced supporters to donate money to the unnamed company "under the false pretense that the money would be used to support" his candidacy.
-He then spent "thousands of dollars" of the solicited donations on personal expenses including luxury designer clothes and credit card payments.
+He then spent "thousands of dollars" of the solicited donations on personal expenses including luxury designer clothes, credit card and car payments and payments on personal debts.

+Prosecutors said the company was neither a 501(c)(4) nor an independent expenditure committee, and Santos "converted most of those funds to his own personal benefit."

-The indictment also alleges Santos fraudulently collected enhanced unemployment benefits from New York state during the COVID-19 pandemic, though he was employed at the time as a regional director at a Florida-based investment firm earning about $120,000 a year.
+The indictment also alleges Santos fraudulently collected enhanced unemployment benefits from New York state during the COVID-19 pandemic, though he was employed at the time as a regional director at a Florida-based investment firm, Harbor City Capital, earning about $120,000 a year.
 He received more than $24,000 in unemployment benefits for which he was not eligible, prosecutors allege.

 Federal prosecutors go on to claim that Santos engaged in efforts to mislead the House and the public about his financial condition in connection with two congressional campaigns, an unsuccessful 2020 House bid and his 2022 race.